-We love that you’ve chosen Rembrandt’s as your place to get together with friends and eat, drink, and have a great time!
+We love that you’re able to get together with friends and eat, drink, and have a great time!
 Unfortunately, sometimes wine can make you feel awful the next day if you have too much.
 That said, here are 5 ways you can avoid getting a hangover before one can even start:

 1) Water, water, and water:

 Water is the key to get over a wine hangover.
 Drink plenty of water.
 Alcohol has a tendency to dehydrate your body.
 If you want to stay away from overindulging in wine, the best way is to have a glass of water for each glass of wine you have.
 Wine technically is a great source of water, but the presence of alcohol tends to cancel that out and dehydrate you.
 Hence, it is necessary to keep hydrating your body with water.

 Sounds great!
 Believe us, it really works.
 Eat your favorite meal or some snacks an hour before a drink.
 This will save you from overindulging and getting a hangover.
 The meal or snack should include bread or pasta.

 Drink a glass of milk prior to consuming wine.
 This will provide a protective coating in your stomach and help you absorb the alcohol in the wine.

 Salt can prove dangerous as it tends to maximize the process of dehydration.
 You should stay away from salt if you plan to drink (even if you’re having margaritas!).

 5) Drink white or rosé wine:

 Darker alcoholic drinks are more likely to give you a hangover.
 This applies whether you are drinking whiskey, rum, or wine.
 If you’re prone to getting hangovers, try drinking a lighter colored wine instead of your usual Cabernet.